Visiting Hours | Dress Code

 - Upon entrance to the Visiting Room, inmates will provide the Visiting Room Officer their institutional pass and institutional ID card.

-- Inmate are required to sit with their back flat against the chair and their feet flat on the ground.
+- Inmates are required to sit with their back flat against the chair and their feet flat on the ground.
 Legs may not be crossed and there is no straddling on the chairs.

 - Inmates are not allowed to take or give any item to or from visitors.
 The exception to this is items purchased from the vending machine.
 Inmates are not allowed to share items from the vending machine with their visitors.